DevLUp-Inc/Website-Content/about.md

 ### Development

-We want to help our members meet their goals, whether thats improving at their favorite hobby or securing a career involved in computer graphics, game development, or digital art.
+We want to help our members meet their goals, whether that's improving at their favorite hobby or securing a career involved in computer graphics, game development, or digital art.
 To that end we provide constant opportunities to build a portfolio - game jams, club-wide projects, and an emerging apply-to-enter preprofessional branch that operates at an internship level.

 ### Education

 This is where we really shine.
 Our past workshops can be found on [YouTube](https://www.youtube.com/@devlup-inc), including a beginner-sessions playlist.
-We also understand how critical discipline and habit are to one's education — we motivate our members to post daily updates on their personal projects directly from our discord, receiving feedback and points to stand out through our bot.
+We also understand how critical discipline and habit are to one's education — we motivate our members to post daily updates on their personal projects directly from our Discord, receiving feedback and points to stand out through our bot.

 [//]: ## (Behind The Scenes, information on the org's story as well as just putting the credits section here.)